summer-yangqin/cnatools/README.md

 			      BEDFILE = system.file("data/sample_bedfile.txt",package="cnatools"),
 			      NP = 6, OUTDIR = "/out", PREFIX = "testrun")
    ```
-   * This should produce output (as described below) in /out.
+   * This should produce output (as described below) in /out, using 'testrun' as a prefix for output filenames.
    * For regular use, one would want to run as a non-root user and write to a filesystem outside of the container; this can be accomplished by adding a 'useradd' line to the end of the Dockerfile, and by mounting directories inside the container using the -v option when running docker.
 See the docker documentation for details.

    Non-docker users should follow analogous installation steps, namely installing the necessary prerequisites as described above and running devtools::install_github("mctp/cnatools") to install the package.